Face recognition – fascinating and intriguing

 - Make sure the captured image has been done from a person and not from a photograph (2D), a video screen (2D), or a mask (3D) (liveness check or liveness detection)

-- Ensure that facial images (morphed portraits) of two or more individuals have not been joined into a reference document, such as a passport.
+- Ensure that two or more individuals' facial images (morphed portraits) have not been joined into a reference document, such as a passport.

 #7 Further together – towards hybridized solutions